 Students should also consider whether sensitive document data, also known as metadata, should be removed from documents before sending any attachments from their clinical email account.
 Students should always discuss this and any other issue with their supervisor if they are unsure about an appropriate course of action.

 Once students have completed their time at the law school, and after HLS provides adequate notice, their clinical account will be terminated without access to send, receive, or auto-reply to email.
-For May graduates access will be terminated on July 31st.
+For May graduates access will be terminated after graduation.
 In the rare event a student does not properly file this information before leaving a placement, the Office of Clinical and Pro Bono Programs will have sole access to their archived clinical emails.